okni-c/repo-portfolio/README.md

 ## Description

 This is a portfolio for all of my work on GihHub.
-It main audience is future employers.
+Its main audience is future employers.
 It uses the GitHub API to automatically fetch my repository data to dynamically add to the site.

 ## Table of Contents